 Originally I was going to rewrite my old Eastgate page, but then I figured I could easily rewrite it into several posts, not to mention it was several years since I did anything with it.

-109 Walton, from my records, seems to have been food related for most of its life.
+109 Walton, from my records, seems to have been food related during most of the recent past.
 "Wing Zone" was here in the early part of the 2000s, records indicate, and during the 1990s it was home to Partners Food Delivery.
+In 1989, it was "Guitar Shop", which was the actual name of the store and "associated with Holtz Music Company" (ad scan pending).
 My personal experiences deal with the current tenant and the two before it.
 First, there was Leaning Tower Pizza, which if I recall was here since the mid-2000s.
 It was an interesting place, with a particularly greasy pie with a unique cheese pizza.
 It was also very grimy for a College Station restaurant, but I didn't mind because that's why you have pizza...hot enough to kill any dubious bacteria.
 It had some garden furniture for an "eat-in" area and had "free delivery" that had a significant discount if you picked it up in store, which means it wasn't actually free at all.